 Most Dangerous Mountains: Eastern United States

-Believe it or not, it can actually be a tricky process to determine exactly which mountains in the world can be considered the most dangerous.
-This is because there are many different factors that come into play.
-Not every aspect is applicable to every mountain.
+Believe it or not, it can be tricky to determine exactly which mountains in the world can be considered the most dangerous.
+This is because many different factors come into play.
+Not every aspect applies to every mountain.

-There are two factors that can determine whether or not a mountain should be considered the most dangerous, however.
+However, two factors can determine whether or not a mountain should be considered the most dangerous.
 The first would be the environment of the mountain.
 This includes altitude, weather and climate, and the wilderness that makes up the mountainside.
 The next would be human fatalities.

 Exploring and hiking mountains is a hobby that many people both in the United States and around the world share.
 However, like with most hobbies and sports, it can be dangerous.
 With certain mountains, the risk of injury and even death can be elevated due to the mountain’s natural conditions, which can increase the likelihood of a mountain being labeled a dangerous mountain.